jamiephan/HeroesOfTheStorm_TryMode2.0/docs/install.md

 **Important**: Using the methods in this section will cause stuff such as heroes talent will not be loaded.

-> TODO: Figuring out what talents are not loaded
+> TODO: Determine why talents are not loaded.

 <a name="runStormmap-fileassoc"></a>